openhab/openhab-docs/developers/guidelines.md

 Note that this list also serves as a checklist for code reviews on pull requests.
 To speed up the contribution process, we therefore advice to go through this checklist yourself before creating a pull request.

+If you are just keen on binding development, you may skip this document first and come back later.

 ## A. Directory and file layout

 The following directory and file layout must be respected: